tiyd-rails-2016-01/tiyd-rails-2016-01.github.io/notes/board.md

   * 3.1 Retrieve rather than review
   * 4.1 Scar in moderation
   * 5.1 Elaborate rather than review
+  * 7.2 Have autonomy, mastery, and purpose (not on board)

 * Agile Principles
   * 1.4 Start small (SKILL)